kdeldycke/awesome-engineering-team-management/readme.md

 - [I try to optimize my code around reducing state, coupling, complexity and code, in that order](https://news.ycombinator.com/item?id=11042400) - An engineer's perspective on which priorities should be addressed first to increase robustness of systems.

-- [SpaceX’s 5-Step design and manufacturing process](https://twitter.com/TrungTPhan/status/1425476793327259651) - “1.
+- [SpaceX's 5-Step design and manufacturing process](https://twitter.com/TrungTPhan/status/1425476793327259651) - “1.
 Make requirement less dumb; 2.
 Try to delete parts; 3.
 Simplify or optimize; 4.
 Accelerate cycle time; 5.
 Automate”.

 ### Technology